sev-90/sev-90.github.io/_portfolio/project2.md

 </p>

+# Final Solution Demonstration

-Finally, the gif below shows the agent solving the puzzle.
-The solution is produced using the latest version of the network and using a greedy policy (most probable move is selected at each step) :
+The following GIF showcases the trained agent solving the puzzle using a greedy policy (always selecting the most probable move):

 <p align="center">
 <img src="/images/solitaire_opt_trim_1.gif" width="400" height="400" />
 </p>

+# Improvements & Future Work

+Although a simple network architecture was used, a more complex design could improve learning speed.
+Additional enhancements, such as curriculum learning or reward shaping, could further improve agent performance.